brandtkeller/personal-blog/content/posts/airgap/airgap-spectrum.md

 ---
 title: "The Airgap Spectrum: Fully Disconnected to Controlled Connected"
-date: 2025-04-17T12:00:00-07:00
+date: 2025-04-17T06:00:00-07:00
 tags: ["Cloud-Native", "Airgap"]
 series: "Airgap"
-draft: true
+draft: false
 ---

 ![](https://content.bekindchooseviolence.com/airgap-spectrum.png)

 If you’ve heard the word *airgap* and thought “oh, that’s just for submarines,” you’re not wrong — but you’re also missing the bigger picture.

 Airgaps aren’t binary.
 It’s not either full-internet or total-isolation.
+This may seem counterintuitive to some...
+Airgap _feels_ pretty binary.

-There’s a spectrum here — and understanding where your system lives on it is key to building something that doesn’t fall over the second a network hiccups.
+There’s a spectrum here — maybe not all functions or capabilities within your system are airgap-dendent.
+Understanding where your system lives on this spectrum is key to building something that doesn’t fall over the second a network hiccups.

 ## What is the airgap spectrum?